VLSI-CADENCE/cadence-delta-sigma-modulator/README.md

 - comparator
 - integrator
 - quantiser
-- sigma_delta_modulator
+- delta_sigma_modulator

 ## Cells Included
-- **slope_1** : Top-level Sigma–Delta modulator schematic
+- **slope_1** : Top-level Delta–Sigma modulator schematic

 ## Block-Level Description
-The Sigma–Delta Modulator is implemented using the following blocks:
+The Delta-Sigma Modulator is implemented using the following blocks:

 - **Integrator**
   Accumulates the difference between the input signal and the feedback